Stellar Time Keeping

 The thread is 1.0" x 32tpi.

-If C-mount lens is going to be used with a CS-mount camera an
+If C-mount lens is going to be used with a CS-mount camera

 CS (C-Short) mounting is a newer standard.

-The CS mount uses the same thread but the back lens flange to focal
+The CS mount uses the same thread but the back lens flange to

-camera mount, not a C mount.
+on a CS camera mount, not a C mount.

 IR pass Filter

-My thought is that adding a filter that cuts
+My thought is that adding a filter

-blue light (a red filter) will increase the contrast of a star.
+a star.
 As the wavelength of the cut gets longer more blue

 light is cut but also there's less total light.
 So there's a